-36 PIT STOPS - GENERAL
+36. PIT STOPS - GENERAL

-Note : Pit stop procedures may be altered by the Safety Protocol in operation at an Event.
-In this case the procedures in appendix 14, or those in a Sporting Note will apply.
+Note: Pit stop procedures may be altered by the Safety Protocol in operation at an Event.
+In this case, the procedures laid out in a Sporting Note or Bulletin will apply.

-36.1 No work can be carried out on the car and no change of driver can take place until the car has come to a complete stop at its designated working area, and its engine is switched off.
+36.1 No work can be carried out on the car and no change of Driver can take place until the car has come to a complete stop at its designated working area, and its engine is switched off.
 Except when work is being carried out on the car, all personnel must remain behind the white line designating the start of the working lane or on the pit wall.